A mini travel guide of Skiathos island!

 This is a lovely, sandy beach, but it has changed significantly in recent years.
 It is accessible through the hotel, and they do not allow you to enter by car, so you have to park on the road and walk through.
 Finding a sunbed when you arrive at the beach is challenging because they are reserved for the new hotel guests.
 However, it has shade from trees, and you can sit and enjoy the clear waters and the beauty of the beach.

-Tip: You can check the little banana beach, which it might be an easier choice but now that this is primarily a nudist beach.
+Tip: You can check the little banana beach, which might be an easier choice but now that this is primarily a nudist beach.

 Banana beach Skiathos

-Where to stay on Skiathos island
+Where to stay on Skiathos Island

-In Skiathos, you have several accommodation choices of all categories, from luxurious and 5-star hotels to more affordable villas or rooms.
+Skiathos has several accommodation choices of all categories, from luxurious and 5-star hotels to more affordable villas or rooms.

-You will find many choices in Skiathos Town, Koukounaries, Megali Ammos and Troulos.
+You will find many choices in Skiathos Town, Koukounaries, Megali Ammos, and Troulos.
 Generally, you have several options to stay in Skiathos in the various parts of Skiathos, most of which are in Chora.

 La Piscine Art Hotel, Philian Hotels and Resorts